EZBUTD/v4/README.md

-This is a portfolio forked from work done by the amazing [Brittany Chiang](https://brittanychiang.com).
+This is a personal project portfolio forked from work done by the amazing [Brittany Chiang](https://brittanychiang.com).